Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Introduction

 \section{Introduction}

-We argue for the use of separate exchangeability as a modeling principle and unifying framework for data that involves multiple sets of experimental units.
-While exchangeability and partial exchangeability have proven to be powerful principles for statistical modeling \citep{bernardo2009bayesian}, separate exchangeability has been curiously under-used as a modeling principle in some of the nonparametric Bayesian literature.
-In the context of two typical example, we introduce two widely applicable modeling frameworks that implement inference under separate exchangeability.
+We argue for using separate exchangeability as a modeling principle and a unifying framework for data that involves multiple sets of experimental units, such as columns and rows in a data matrix.
+Under Bayesian parametric inference, separate exchangeability is \emph{de facto} often naturally preserved, e.g., by introducing additive Gaussian row- or column-specific random effects in mixed effects models.

+While exchangeability and partial exchangeability have proven to be powerful principles for statistical modeling \citep[see e.g.,][]{bernardo2009bayesian}, separate exchangeability has been curiously underused as a modeling principle in some of the Bayesian nonparametric (BNP) literature.
+We introduce and discuss general tractable classes of models that are natural counterparts or variations of widely used partially exchangeable BNP models, allowing us to perform flexible BNP inference under separate exchangeability in practice.

+First, we review the definition of separate exchangeability, focusing on the implications in Bayesian modeling and highlighting differences from other homogeneity assumptions that are expressed by way of different probabilistic invariances.
+The discussion is not meant to be a detailed probabilistic account of different notions of exchangeability \citep[see e.g.,][]{aldous1985exchangeability,kallenberg2005probabilistic}.
+Rather, we focus on the implications of separate exchangeability in Bayesian data analysis, including probabilistic dependence and the implied borrowing of strength in the learning process.
+See also \cite{orbanz2014bayesian} and \cite{foti2015survey} for insightful reviews of the topic focused on representation theorems and BNP models.
+Separate exchangeability facilitates inference under homogeneity assumptions that maintain the identity of experimental units in situations with the same experimental units measured under another type of experimental unit, such as for array/matrix data.

-Contrary to partial exchangeability and exchangeability, separate exchangeability facilitates inference that maintains the identity of experimental units in situations like the two motivating applications with shared sets of one type of experimental units over subsets of the other type of experimental units or blocks.
-That is, if the data (or a design matrix) is a rectangular array, the nature of rows and columns as different experimental units is preserved.
-See the two motivating examples for illustrations.
+In particular, if the data (or the design matrix) is a rectangular array, the nature of rows and columns as different experimental units is preserved.
+Such experimental data formats are ubiquitous across many fields.
+Quoting \cite{nguyen2017bayesian}: ``\emph{Multivariate, biological data is usually represented in the form of matrices, where features (e.g.\ genes, species) represent one dimension and observations (e.g.\ samples, cells) the other.''}

-Under parametric inference separate exchangeability is often naturally preserved by just introducing additive row- or column-specific effects.
-In contrast, this is not true in nonparametric Bayesian models.
-In the present article we discuss two general strategies to define Bayesian nonparametric (BNP) models to perform flexible inference and prediction under separate exchangeability.
-The first example concerns inference for microbiome data, with $J$ patients and $I$ OTUs (essentially different types of microbiomes) being two different experimental units \citep{denti2021common}.
-We discuss how to define separately exchangeable partition structures via nested partitions similar to \cite{lee2013nonparametric}.
-The second example is about inference for protein activation for $I$ proteins in $J$ patients, under two different conditions.
-We build a separately exchangeable model for random effects, using simple additive structure.